-Ethics Agreed-Upon Procedure Results Managements' Response 20 Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: a.
+Ethics Agreed-Upon Procedure Results Managements' Response 21 Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: a.
 Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.
-Of the five employees, documentation for ethics training was not available for three employees.
-We will institute a new system of tracking required training to insure all employees take each required course. b.
+Ethics documentations was observed for all selected employees.
+The results did not include findings or criticisms. b.
 Observe that the documentation demonstrates each employee/official attested through signature verification that he or she has read the entity's ethics policy during the fiscal period.
-Though no signature verification present in personnel file of reading the ethics policy, the yearly ethics training communicated the standards of ethical behavior the town requires of its employees.
-While we don't formally document attendance at this meeting, ethical standards are communicated on a regular basis to the entire workforce.
+All selected employees verified that they have read the ethics policy during the fiscal period.
+The results did not include findings or criticisms.
+22 Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170.
+The agency has appointed an ethics designee.
+The results did not include findings or criticisms.

-Debt Service Agreed-Upon Procedure Results Mar agen nents s' Respo nse 21 Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
+Debt Service Agreed-Upon Procedure Results Managements' Response 23 Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
 Select all bonds/notes on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each bond/note issued.
-State Bond Commission approval was The results criticisms. did not include findings or 22 Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
-Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants. · · The results criticisms. did not include findings or
+No bonds or notes were issued during the year.
+The results did not include findings or criticisms.
+25 Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants.
+All required payments were made and required reserve balances were maintained during the fiscal year.
+The results did not include findings or criticisms.

 Fraud Notice Agreed-Upon Procedure Results Managements' Response 23 Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled.
-Management represented that there was no misappropriation of funds or assets during the year.
-The results did not include findings or criticisms.
-24 Observe that the entity has posted on its premises and website, the notice required by R.S.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled. misappropriation of funds or assets during the The results did not include findings or criticisms.
+26 Observe that the entity has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.
 The notice was posted.
 The results did not include findings or criticisms.